maziac/DeZog/design/ZxNextInterface.md

 RST is used for breakpoints.
 With divMMC a trap can be enabled at address 0x0000.
 I.e. once a breakpoint is hit the DivMMC memory will be enabled automatically.
-Unfortunately this does nto happen immediately but only after one instruction fetch from the original memory paged into slot 0 (normally the ROM).
+Unfortunately this does not happen immediately but only after one instruction fetch from the original memory paged into slot 0 (normally the ROM).
 If the debugged program has put in here something else than the ROM the instruction could be everything.
 But even with the ROM the first instruction would be "DI", giving me no chance to check the interrupt enable state to restore it later.